Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$: Introduction

 Here, we report one such predicted ``truly-1D" vdW material, palladium bromide ($PdBr_2$), which shows maximum aspect ratio of 5000 in its nanowire form, exfoliated from the bulk single crystals.
-Microelectronic FET device with $PdBr_2$ nanowire as channel between source-drain electrodes on SiO$_2$/Si back-gate reveals \textit{p-type} transfer characteristics with a very high hole-mobility ($\approx$ 6000 cm$^\mathrm{2}$V$^\mathrm{-1}$s$^\mathrm{-1}$) and ON/OFF ratio $10^4$.
 The high value of lateral breakdown current density (200 MAcm$^{-2}$) indicates the potential use of the crystalline atomic chains as better interconnect than copper in microprocessors.
 Moreover, anisotropic electron transport in 1D channel based on current density in two mutually perpendicular direction of nanowire, measured \textit{via} conducting atomic force microscopy (CAFM), is corroborated with the band structure calculation.